 The Spring, in particular, is my favourite simply because it fits my stature, which is a very important thing to consider when purchasing a loom.
 I am 5’6” tall, and the Spring fits me like a glove.
 Taller weavers would prefer the Delta.
 I generally recommend the Spring for weavers 5’8” and under and the Delta for 5’8” and over.

 This leaves us with the jack loom to look at.
 Traditionally, all jack looms have been rising-shed looms, meaning the warp sits at the bottom of the reed and on most jack looms the warp comes straight from the back beam into the heddles.
 When you step on a treadle, you lift (up) the harnesses that you want to move.
 Usually, rising shed looms have metal heddles and heavier harnesses, to help them fall back to their resting position.
 When you step on a treadle, you have to sustain the lift until you have thrown your weft pick.
 When working with many harnesses this can be a real workout.
 Unlike the previous looms that we have looked at (where both parts of the warp move), only one part of the warp moves on a jack loom, and therefore you have greater tension on what is up than on what is down.

-Hopefully this article helps you understand the differences between loom styles, and gives you a few of things to think about.
+Hopefully, this article helps you understand the differences between loom styles, and gives you a few things to think about.
 It is important to have as much information as possible before you make such a big commitment.
-If you have any other questions about looms in general, or LOUET looms specifically, please check out Jane’s Helpline where there are many more questions answered.
+If you have any other questions about looms in general or LOUET looms specifically, please check out Jane’s Knowledge Base where there are many more questions answered.
 By the way, we have all available models of Louet looms in our studio, on beautiful Salt Spring Island B.C. – if you are ever in the neighbourhood, please come see us, and take one for a test drive.